Posted: 7/29/2019 | July 29th, 2019

 And if we fail, we get to wake up and try again.

 I wouldn’t trade those long meals and writing sessions or those quiet nights in for anything.
-They helped create a sense of balance in my life the first time in a long time.
+They helped create a sense of balance in my life for the first time in a long time.

 When I look back at the what-ifs and see the choices I made, I can’t really regret them — because they brought me to where I am today.